 Food at Corleone's was good, although extremely pricey.
 To top off the outrageous prices, gluten-free pasta had an additional charge of $4 per person.
 I can see adding a dollar or 2, but $4 is pushing it.
 Hopefully, the owners will lower the price of gluten-free pasta and include a few more options on the menu, such as a great soup and gluten-free bread with olive oil for dipping.

 Service was the highlight of our visit.
 Our waiter was very nice.
 He was courteous, prompt, and friendly, checking back with us frequently to ensure everything was okay.

 He even offered to take 10% off our bill because we couldn't enjoy the regular bread (unfortunately, they do not have gluten-free bread available), which was a nice, unexpected gesture.

-Overall, Coreleone's is a good choice for those looking for a decent Italian dinner with great service.
+Overall, Corleone's is a good choice for those seeking a decent Italian dinner accompanied by great service.
 While recommended for those who can eat traditional pasta, gluten-free customers should be aware of the extreme up charge.